wakkihaya/neurotechjp/src/md/en/blog/seung-imedisync.md

 Although iSyncWave combines many functions, there were many challenges to its device design.

 > The most difficult part was the device design.
-We wanted to make sure that the electrodes were placed in close contact with the correct positions on the scalp **We needed the device to automatically fit** along the shape of each individual's head.
+We wanted to make sure that the electrodes were placed in close contact with the correct positions on the scalp. **We needed the device to automatically fit** along the shape of each individual's head.

 &nbsp;